brunopistone/genai-qa-rag/README.md

 ## Deployment

 1. Deploy [cfn-template.yml](./setup/cfn-template.yml)
+   1. Check the Lambda Layer Paths are reflecting your path
+   2. Check the S3 bucket name is correct
+   3. Edit the default CFN properties as needed
 2. Edit [configs.yaml](./fargate/chat_ui/configs.yaml)
    1. aws: AWS Credentials for invoking the Lambda backend
    2. s3: Bucket info from the created Amazon S3 bucket from the point 1